Anthrax

 View Patient Education

 Anthrax is caused by the gram-positive Bacillus anthracis, which are toxin-producing, encapsulated, facultative anaerobic organisms.
-Anthrax, an often fatal disease of animals, is transmitted to humans by contact with infected animals or their products.
+Anthrax, an often fatal disease of animals, is transmitted to humans by contact with infected animals or animal products.
 In humans, infection is typically acquired through the skin.
-Inhalation infection is less common; oropharyngeal, meningeal, and gastrointestinal infections are rare.
+Infection via inhalation is less common; infections affecting the oropharyngeal and gastrointestinal tracts and meninges are rare.
 For inhalation and gastrointestinal infections, nonspecific local symptoms are typically followed in several days by severe systemic illness, shock, and often death.
 Empiric treatment is with fluoroquinolones or doxycycline.
 A vaccine is available.

 Etiology of Anthrax

 However, the potential use of anthrax as a biological weapon has increased fear of this pathogen.
-Spores have been prepared in very finely powdered form (weaponized) to be used as agents of warfare and bioterrorism; in anthrax bioattacks of 2001, spores were spread in envelopes delivered via the United States Postal Service.
+Spores have been prepared in a very finely powdered form and weaponized to be used as agents of warfare and bioterrorism (2); in the anthrax bioattacks of 2001, spores were spread in envelopes delivered via the United States Postal Service (3).

 Pathophysiology of Anthrax